earthly/website/blog/_posts/2021-07-13-python-timsort-merge.md

 There, I have beat Timsort for merging sorting lists, although I had to pull in some code from it to get here.

 Also, I learned that dropping down to C isn't as scary as it sounds.
-The build steps are a bit more involved but with the included [earthfile]() the build is a one liner and cross platform.
+The build steps are a bit more involved but with the included [Earthfile]() the build is a one liner and cross platform.
 This process is adaptable to any other python c extension.
-You can find the full code [on github]() and an intro to [earthly]() on this very site.
+You can find the full code [on GitHub]() and an intro to [Earthly]() on this very site.

 The surprising thing, though is how good Timsort still is, it wasn't designed for merging sorted lists but for sorting real-world data.
 It turns out real-world data is often partially sorted.

 Timsort on partially sorted data shows us where Big O notation can lead us astray.
 If your input always keeps you near the median or best-case performance then the worse-case performance doesn't matter much.
 It's no wonder then that since its first creation TimSort has spread from Python to JavaScript, Swift, and Rust.
 Thank you, Tim Peters!

+[^1]: Practically you might not want to use pop, but just track an index of where the head of the stack should be.

-[^1]: It was easier because my teammate Alex has experience writing C extensions for Python, so by the time I had found the Python header files, Alex had already put together a prototype solution.
+[^2]: It was easier because my teammate Alex has experience writing C extensions for Python, so by the time I had found the Python header files, Alex had already put together a prototype solution.

 ### Writing Article Checklist

 - [ ] Fix Grammarly Errors
-- [ ] Run mark down linter (`earthly +blog-lint-apply`)
 - [ ] Add keywords for internal links to front-matter
 - [ ] Run `earthly --build-arg NAME=2020-09-10-better-builds.md +link-opportunity` and find 1-5 places to incorporate links to other articles
 - [ ] Raise PR